Jidzo1/pride2025-app-legal/README.md

 ## 📅 Document History

-- **June 2025**: Initial version created for app launch
+- **July 2025**: Initial version created for app launch

-## 🏳️‍🌈 About Pride Toronto 2025
+## 🏳️‍🌈 About Pride Montreal 2025

-Pride Toronto is one of the largest Pride celebrations in the world, bringing together the 2SLGBTQ+ community and allies for a week of events, performances, and celebrations.
+Pride Montreal is one of the largest Pride celebrations in the world, bringing together the 2SLGBTQ+ community and allies for a week of events, performances, and celebrations.

-This app serves as a comprehensive guide to all Pride Toronto 2025 events, helping attendees navigate the festival and discover amazing events throughout the city.
+This app serves as a comprehensive guide to all Pride Montreal 2025 events, helping attendees navigate the festival and discover amazing events throughout the city.

 ## 📞 Contact

-For questions about these legal documents or the Toronto Pride 2025 Events app, please contact us at: **events.apps.team@gmail.com**
+For questions about these legal documents or the Montreal Pride 2025 Events app, please contact us at: **events.apps.team@gmail.com**

 ---

 *This repository is maintained for transparency and legal compliance.
 All documents are subject to updates as needed.*